dsgiitr/ML-Reproducibility-2020-DUQ/README.md

 This repository is the reproduction of paper "Uncertainty Estimation Using a Single Deep Deterministic Neural Network" by Joost van Amersfoort, Lewis Smith, Yee Whye Teh, Yarin Gal.

 All codes for training and experiments are provided.
 They are as colab notebooks.
-Additionally, py files are provided for training and testing.<br>
+Additionally, py files are provided for training and testing.
+Training and models are based on codes provided by the author <br>

 ## Requirements